nayan-agrawal/java-notes/notes/OOPs.md

  - **Hybrid inheritance**
     Hybrid inheritance is a combination of simple, multiple inheritance and hierarchical inheritance.

+#### Super keyword
+The 'super' keyword is used to call the superclass constructor or refer to the superclass's members (methods or variables) from the subclass.

 #### Encapsulation
 Encapsulation is the process of combining data and functions into a single unit called class.
 In Encapsulation, the data is not accessed directly; it is accessed through the functions present inside the class.
 In simpler words, attributes of the class are kept private and public getter and setter methods are provided to manipulate these attributes.
 Thus, encapsulation makes the concept of data hiding possible.(Data hiding: a language feature to restrict access to members of an object, reducing the negative effect due to dependencies. e.g. "protected", "private" feature in Java).